MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-your-sharepoint-domain-name.md

 To use the domain name  *fourthcoffee.sharepoint.com*  , you would need to purchase a new Office 365 subscription and move all email, files, and any other data you want to keep to the new subscription.

 > [!NOTE]
-> To change the name of a site, for example, from  *https://contoso.sharepoint.com/sites/sample1*  to  *https://contoso.sharepoint.com/sites/sample2*, you need to access the modern SharePoint admin center from where this action can be performed on sites.
-See [SharePoint Online Can Now Rename Site URLs](https://techcommunity.microsoft.com/t5/Office-365/SharePoint-Online-Can-Now-Rename-Site-URLs/m-p/512293) for more details.
+> To change the name of a site, for example, from  *https://contoso.sharepoint.com/sites/sample1*  to  *https://contoso.sharepoint.com/sites/sample2*, you need to access the modern SharePoint admin center.
+For more details, see [SharePoint Online Can Now Rename Site URLs](https://techcommunity.microsoft.com/t5/Office-365/SharePoint-Online-Can-Now-Rename-Site-URLs/m-p/512293).